 - Since waitlist admission offers are based entirely on the number of responses from our initial admission offers, we will not be able to notify you of our final admission decision until after May 1.
-Admission offers from the waitlist will be released after May 1 and by June 30 via email and MyAdmissions.
+Admission offers from the waitlist will be released after May 1 and throughout the summer via email and MyAdmissions.

 - How will I be notified if I am admitted from the waitlist?
 How long will I have to accept an admission offer?

-- Admission offers from the waitlist will be released after May 1 and by June 30 via email and MyAdmissions.
-You will have seven (7) calendar days from the date of your notification to submit your SIR through MyAdmissions.
+- Admission offers from the waitlist will be released after May 1 and throughout the summer via email and MyAdmissions.
+You will have 7 calendar days from the date of your notification to submit your SIR through MyAdmissions.

 For example, if you are notified of your admission from the waitlist on May 5, you will have until 11:45 p.m. on May 12 to accept our offer or your space may be offered to another waitlist applicant.
-Because the space may be offered to another student on the waitlist, this seven-day deadline will not be extended.
+Because the space may be offered to another student on the waitlist, this 7-day deadline will not be extended.